Date of Adoption: 04/15/2017

 For students that have continued challenges with regulation due to stress responses, parent meetings are held at a set frequency either weekly or every other week.
 The purpose of these parent meetings is multifold including but not limited to the following:

 When regulation improves, then parent meetings decrease in frequency.
 During the school day, if the student is unable to regulate and return to their daily schedule, then parents are contacted after 30 minutes to alert them to the challenges.
-If the student continues to aggress towards themselves or others, the Individual Regulatory Support Plan and Safety Plan and involvement by the Behavior DIR® Expert Clinicians are not providing effective support, and the student’s behavior is a basis for suspension, the staff will contact the student’s parents to pick them up and this will be considered a suspension.
+If the student continues to aggress towards themselves or others, the Individual Regulatory Support Plan and Safety Plan and involvement by the Behavior DIR® Crisis Support Team are not providing effective support, and the student’s behavior is a basis for suspension, the staff will contact the student’s parents to pick them up and this will be considered a suspension.
 If a student leaves school early, then district will be notified through a Dysregulation Incident Report and Suspension notice.

 Criteria for Implementing More Restrictive Interventions:

 More restrictive interventions pursuant to this policy may only be utilized when the student’s behavior presents an imminent danger of serious physical harm to the student or others, other less restrictive and intrusive measures have been tried and proven ineffective in stopping the imminent danger of serious physical harm, there is no known medical contraindication to its use on the student, and the school staff members or members applying the intervention have been trained in its safe application.
+Soaring Eagle Academy complies with Section 1.285 of Part 1, Title 23 of the Illinois Administrative Code for purposes of the administration of more restrictive interventions, such as physical restraint or time out.

 Implementation of more restrictive interventions will be designated for safety and in the best interest of the individual and shall never be used as punishment, for staff convenience, or as a substitute for proactive co-regulatory strategies and interventions.

-– Any physical act (biting, hitting, scratching, pinching, punching) that continues without responding to co-
+– Any physical act (biting, hitting, scratching, pinching, punching, etc.) that continues without responding to co-regulatory efforts and least restrictive measures/attempts by staff.

 – Any repetitive self-injurious behaviors which are resulting in injury.